haskell-cryptography/governance/GOVERNANCE.md

 The Organisation has the following goals:

-* Prevent situations where too few people are supporting too critical projects for the ecosystem.
+* Prevent situations where too few people are supporting critical projects for the ecosystem.
-* Prevent having a very closed group of people having too much control over every aspect of a project.
+* Prevent having a closed group of people having too much control over every aspect of a project.
 * To encourage and support part-time, niche contributors to the projects.
 * To ensure continuity and stability through documentation, testing and benchmarking.
 * To listen to the needs of the community and industrial users, and lowering the barrier to industrial adoption.